Isaac-Inyang/wycf-sql-training-environment/README.md

 1. Install PostgreSQL
 2. Run the SQL files inside the setup folder
 3. Execute the dataset creation scripts
-4. Connect using pgAdmin 4 or PG Orbit
+4. Connect using pgAdmin 4, Dbeaver or PG Orbit

 ---